A long-standing recommendation is that the optimal WordPress featured image size is 1200 x 675, a 16:9 (landscape) aspect ratio.

-However, Google’s AI Overviews and AI Mode may prompt a revised approach to featured image sizing.
+However, the way images are presented in Google’s AI Overviews and AI Mode suggests a revised approach to featured image sizing.

 The Shift in Featured Image Presentation